Haivision/srt-rfc/draft-sharabayko-srt.md

 An alternative behavior MAY be for a caller to take the longer key length in such case.

-A legacy UDT party completely ignores the values reported in Version and Handshake Type.
-It is, however, interested in the SYN Cookie value, as this must be passed to the next phase.
-It does interpret these fields, but only in the "conclusion" message.

 TODO: Receiver TSBPD Delay,  Sender TSBPD Delay.

 The SRT Caller forms a Conclusion Request.
 The following values of a Handshake packet MUST be set by the compliant Caller: